1deg/resource-server-api-docs/docs/resources/organizations/opportunities.md

 ## Opportunities on Service Providers

-An opportunity represents an event, appointment, resource, or other offering that the provider makes available.
+An opportunity represents an event, appointment, resource, or other offering that the organization makes available.
 Opportunities are specific, that is to say, they represent a discrete item that can be added to an end user's list of tasks.

 An exmple might be a job training class, which meets at a specific time and place.
 An implementation of a task list might allow the user to add this training class to her schedule.